 OUR ORGANISATION AND BUSINESS

-This statement is published by Axiom Global Inc (“Axiom”), in respect of itself and all of its subsidiaries including Axiom Global Limited within the Axiom group (the “Group”).
-The Group consists of the following legal entities:
+This statement is published by Axiom Global Inc. (“Axiom”), in respect of itself and all its subsidiaries within the Axiom group (“Group”).
+Our Group consists of the following legal entities:

 OUR VIEW ON MODERN SLAVERY AND HUMAN TRAFFICKING